Frequently Asked Questions about COVID-19 Vaccines

 No. The vaccines prompt our body to make a piece of the virus called a spike protein.
 The body then makes antibodies to the spike protein designed to protect people against COVID-19 should they be exposed to the virus.
 Because the vaccine does not contain the whole virus, it is impossible to get COVID-19 by receiving it.

 The spike protein on the outside of COVID-19 is what allows the virus to attach to our cells and start an infection.
-If your body can prevent the spike protein from attaching to our cells, then the virus can’t make us sick.
+If your body can prevent the spike protein from attaching to your cells, then the virus can’t make you sick.
 So, the goal of all the COVID-19 vaccines is to make antibodies against the spike protein.
 The Pfizer and Moderna vaccines use pure spike gene mRNA to get our body to start the immune response.
-AstraZeneca and Janssen vaccines use a common virus called adenovirus to bring the spike protein gene into our body and start the immune response.
+AstraZeneca and Johnson & Johnson vaccines use a common virus called adenovirus to bring the spike protein gene into our body and start the immune response.

 How were these vaccines developed and approved so quickly?

-Things have moved faster than normal, but we have done everything correctly.
-The FDA was able to approve an Emergency Use Authorization for Pfizer based on its good safety and efficacy profile.
+Things moved faster than normal, but we have done everything correctly.
+The FDA was able to approve an emergency use authorization for Pfizer, Moderna, and Janssen based on their good safety and efficacy profile.
 We have been very careful in monitoring safety and have taken no short cuts in evaluating the vaccines at Cincinnati Children’s.
-Almost 40,000 people enrolled in Pfizer nationwide, over 30,000 enrolled in Moderna and close to 30,000 for both Janssen and AstraZeneca.
-Thus, we will have a lot of safety data before the other vaccines are licensed.
-It will be important, though, that opinion leaders in all our communities understand about the vaccines and the need for everyone to receive vaccine.
-The opinion leaders can help share the word with their communities.
+Almost 40,000 people enrolled in Pfizer clinical trials nationwide, over 30,000 enrolled in Moderna and close to 30,000 for both Johnson & Johnson and AstraZeneca.
+Thus, we have a lot of safety data.

 Which COVID-19 vaccines have been tested in clinical trials at Cincinnati Children’s?